GAUTAMSAHARAN/gallery/README.md

 GETTING STARTED
-1. You have to install "rmagick" in your is, just Google it how to install.
+1. You have to install "rmagick" in your pc, just Google it how to install.
 2. clone the repositery to your desired location.
 3. open gallery folder (which is present in your desired location where you clone the repo) and open terminal in gallery location.
 4. write "bundle install" in the terminal.